+Remember that you look with your eyes, not your hands.
+Please don’t touch any part of the telescope without permission from the telescope operator.
 If you’re unsure where the telescope eyepiece is, ask the operator to show you.
 To get a good view, you may need to try moving your eye closer or farther from the eyepiece.
 If you wear glasses, try looking with them first; if the image seems blurry, ask the operator for help.

 Don’t see anything?
 Speak up!
 The operator may need to adjust the scope.
 Have questions?
 The telescope operators would love to answer them.
-Please step aside to ask, so the line can keep moving.
+Do step aside to ask, so the line can keep moving.

 No. Morehead and astronomy club members provide the telescopes.